 The smaller the basin, the better the water saving

-You may have noticed that basins, in general, have gotten smaller and shallower – this is because mixer taps mean we no longer have to fill them to get water that’s at the ideal temperature.
-However, these smaller designs, and those with a lower profile, will hold enough water for shaving, for instance, but will also reduce how much is wasted.
+You may have noticed that basins, in general, have gotten smaller and shallower.
+This is because mixer taps mean we no longer have to fill them to get water that’s at the ideal temperature.
+However, these smaller designs, and those with a lower profile, will hold enough water for shaving, for instance.
+But they’ll also reduce how much is wasted.
+Definitely a good tip to help you waste less water in your bathroom.

 Be savvy with your bath

 If you’re buying a new bath, look out for designs that have no integral overflow.
-This allows you to place it yourself, and situating it slightly lower than usual means the water level won’t be so high – the result a shallower bath that uses less water.
+This allows you to place it yourself, and situating it slightly lower than usual means the water level won’t be so high.
+The result is a shallower bath that uses less water.

 Featured image: SmarTap from Victoria Plum.